 Panel 4 access drift mining began in January 2005.
 The disposal rooms were initially developed as pilot drifts and were later trimmed to final dimensions.
 Mining was completed by June 2006.
-Waste has been emplaced in Rooms 4 through 7, and emplacement continues in Rooms 2 and 3.
+Waste emplacement in Panel 4 was completed in March 2009.
+Substantial barriers and bulkheads are being installed in the exhaust and intake drifts of Panel 4 to prevent access into the panel and to isolate it from the ventilation circuit.